How to create a fair system that works for consumers and producers.

 ORMPA introduced common standards as a set of "best practises" for safe raw milk production.
 Founder Charlotte Smith say that she has committed herself to helping farmers commit to impeccable morals and high standards in producing safe raw milk, read more here.
 In many American states there are still no government structures, regulatory agencies or government resources for raw dairy farmers.
 The people involved created their own systems to preserve the degree of raw milk legality they worked so hard to create.

 Another story coming out of Oregon about overcoming adversity is the censorship of raw milk advertising.
 In 2013 the issue of the state flatly banning the advertisement of raw milk, which was already legal for many years, came to a head.
-Farmers could not put flyers on a bulletin board or price information on their websites; harming their businesses and threatening them with fines and jail time.
+Farmers was not allowed to put flyers on a bulletin board or price information on their websites, harming their businesses and threatening them with fines and jail time.
 One dairy farmer took a stand and now farmers are free to promote their products.
 Read about it here and watch the video.

 Recently the nonprofit organisation West Virginia Raw Dairy Association was formed after the raw milk bill on distribution of raw milk through herdshare agreements passed.
 President Maria Moles said: “WVRDA intends to provide a community service by sharing information and education on handling raw dairy products safely and responsibly through seminars, workshops and other activities.”